ekote/Build-Your-First-End-to-End-Lakehouse-Solution/README.md

 # Context

+Within your team at an innovative tech startup, you are spearheading efforts to transform urban mobility and transportation analysis.
+Your mission centers around leveraging the comprehensive datasets from New York City's taxi and for-hire vehicle operations to refine urban planning, streamline routes, forecast demand, and augment safety measures.
+With the aid of Microsoft Fabric, your squad is set to construct a detailed lakehouse solution adept at ingesting, processing, and scrutinizing TLC Trip Record Data to extract pertinent insights.

-You are part of a dynamic data analytics team at a burgeoning tech startup that aims to revolutionize urban mobility and transportation analytics.
-Your goal is to harness the vast amounts of data generated from New York City's taxi and for-hire vehicle services to improve urban planning, optimize routes, predict demand, and enhance passenger safety.
-Utilizing Microsoft Fabric, your team will build a comprehensive lakehouse solution that ingests, processes, and analyzes the TLC Trip Record Data to derive actionable insights.
+Within your team at an innovative tech startup, you are spearheading efforts to transform urban mobility and transportation analysis.
+Your mission centers around leveraging the comprehensive datasets from New York City's taxi and for-hire vehicle operations to refine urban planning, streamline routes, forecast demand, and augment safety measures.
+With the aid of Microsoft Fabric, your squad is set to construct a detailed lakehouse solution adept at ingesting, processing, and scrutinizing TLC Trip Record Data to extract pertinent insights.

+This integrated lakehouse solution will empower your company to:
+* Consolidate both historical and immediate data from various taxi services, offering a unified perspective on the urban transport landscape.
+* Deploy sophisticated data analytics and machine learning techniques to forecast traffic conditions, enhance fleet allocation, and boost operational effectiveness.
+* Supply informed suggestions to urban developers and government officials to aid in the advancement of infrastructure and traffic management.
+* Elevate the travel experience by ensuring reliability, safety, and punctuality in transportation services.
+Forge a versatile data infrastructure poised to adjust to new trends in urban mobility and assimilate future data sources.

-By the end of this workshop, your team will have a robust lakehouse platform, designed on the principles of the medallion architecture, to support these objectives and drive innovation in urban transportation.
+By the end of this workshop, your collective will possess a formidable lakehouse framework, grounded in the medallion architecture philosophy, ready to underpin your goals and foster innovation within urban transport systems.

 # Agenda